-We are now accepting applications for our 9th student volunteer program.
-Student volunteers get a combination of hands-on experience and formal instruction in the many aspects of regenerative design and building while living on our campus in beautiful Big Bend.
+This Fall we will host our 10th Student Volunteer Program.
+Student Volunteers get a combination of hands-on experience and formal instruction in the many aspects of regenerative design and building while living on our campus in beautiful Big Bend.
 The education, meals, and lodging are provided free of charge.
 In turn student volunteers help build facilities for the benefit of the next generation of students.
 This “teach through building - build through teaching” approach allows us to make high-level, experience-based education available at no cost to more students every year.
 Student Volunteers are the heart of SCA’s self-sustaining, free-education model and essential to realizing our mission.
-Join us today!

 Dates